apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

 ### Check the account permission

-Make sure both the source and target account meet the following permissions.
+Make sure both the source and sink account meet the following permissions.

 * The source account
   * LOGIN permission
   * The read permission of the source migration objects
   * REPLICATION permission
-* The target account
+* The sink account
   * LOGIN permission
-  * The read/write permission of the target database
+  * The read/write permission of the sink

-### Initialize the target database
+### Initialize the sink

 1. Create a database named `db_test`.